reilabs/llvm-to-cairo/docs/ALU Design.md

 target triple.
 The choice of the triple determines the length of the pointer which in turn determines the length of `usize`.
 This target triple is a temporary choice before a custom target triple is proposed.
 It has been chosen for its soft float support and no host operating system.
-The pointer length is just one of its parameters we accept on this stage of the project.
+The pointer length is just one of its parameters we accept at this stage of the project.

 Summing up, we expect to see in the IR integers of the following lengths: 1, 8, 16, 32, 64 and 128 bits.